toluwajosh/applied_python_programming_masterclass/3_ocr_with_opencv/ocr_with_opencv_1.md

 ## Other Python packages

-Install `imutils` package to enable us use a `non_max_suppression` function.
+Install `imutils` package to enable us use a [`non_max_suppression`](https://www.pyimagesearch.com/2014/11/17/non-maximum-suppression-object-detection-python/) function.

+> Non-maximum-suppression is a way of combining multiple outputs of the same input into one output.
+So if we have multiple bounding boxes for the same text, we would like to combine these outputs to a single one.

+Install as follows;

 ```bash
 pip install imutils
 ```

-## Download trained models

-- EAST text detector model.
-See the Text [Detection with EAST detector](#text-detection-with-east-detector) section below.
-- Tesseract model. *Automatically downloaded with the installation.*

 ## Using Deep Learning Functions in OpenCV